exo-lang/ExoBLAS/README.md

 elsewhere and set `CMAKE_PREFIX_PATH` to that directory in your environment.

+Additionally, the following dependencies are required:
+- CMake version 3.23 or higher
+- Ninja (on Ubuntu, install with `apt install ninja-build`)
+- A CBLAS reference implementation, such as OpenBLAS (on Ubuntu, install with `apt install libopenblas-dev`) or MKL

 ## Building Exo BLAS

 We use CMake and its presets feature to ease configuration.
-There are currently three presets, but `cmake --list-presets` will always show the current list:
+We currently support four presets, but `cmake --list-presets` will always show the current list:
 ```
 $ cmake --list-presets
 Available configure presets: